sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## Concise SWID Extensions

 This document defines the CoSWID format, a more concise representation of SWID information in the Concise Binary Object Representation (CBOR) {{-cbor}}.
-This is described via the Concise Data Definition Language (CDDL) {{-cddl}}.
-The resulting CoSWID data definition is interoperable with the XML schema definition of ISO-19770-2:2015
+The structure of a CoSWID is described via the Concise Data Definition Language (CDDL) {{-cddl}}.
+The resulting CoSWID data definition is aligned in the information able to be expressed with the XML schema definition of ISO-19770-2:2015
 {{SWID}}.
 The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as small integer values.
 The names used in the CDDL data definition and the mapping to